defold/doc/docs/en/manuals/2dgraphics.md

 To add a Tile map to your game:

 1. Create a game object to hold the Tile Map component.
 The game object can be in a file or created directly in a collection
-2. Right-click the root of the game object and select [menuseq]#Add component from file#
+2. Right-click the root of the game object and select <kbd>Add component from file</kbd>
 3. Select the Tile Map file

 The game object now contains the Tile Map and you can place or spawn the game object wherever you want it.